aakarshgoel96/data-analyst/p5/final_project/README.md

 If it is not done well then it can make result worse most of the score part is dependent upon parameters tuning .

-The KNeighborsClassifier with n_neighbors of 5 gave the best results - more so than KMeans - and was thus selected.
+The KNeighborsClassifier with n_neighbors of 5 gave the best results - more so than any other algorithm - and was thus selected.
 For any other value of n_neighbors parameter precision and recall drops down to an unconsiderable value.

 I have used GridSearchCV for tuning in the following parameters and using a stratified shuffle split on a thousand fold on KNeighborsClassifier: